akniazev/fileBrowser/README.md

 `Alt + Up arrow / Backspace` - To previous level
 `Enter / Spacebar` - Navigate to directory or open file

+#### Changes since 1.1
+- Instead of waiting on the progressbar, all the entries are loaded on the fly.
+User can choose to navigate to the next directory without waiting for the previous one to fully load.
+- Improved keyboard navigation.
+- Bugfixes and UI tests.

 #### Changes since 1.0
 - All resources are now processed in separate coroutines, without blocking the main thread.
 - Progress dialog with possibility to cancel the current process.